jdrengifoc/dataRC/README.md

 **Note:** dataRC has been released in its most basic form, but several features are currently inactive or under development.
-This includes supplementary materials such as vignettes, website and tutorials, which will be added in future updates.
+This includes supplementary materials such as vignettes, website and tutorials, which will be completed/added in future updates.
 Additionally, we are in the process of preparing the package for submission to CRAN to ensure broader accessibility and stability for users.
 Thank you for your patience as we continue to improve and expand `dataRC` to meet your data management needs.

 ## Installation